fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_packages_firewall_localinpolicy6.html.markdown

 * `pkg_folder_path` - Pkg Folder Path.
 * `pkg` - Package.

+* `_policy_block` - Assigned policy block.
+When this attribute is set, the policy represent a policy block, and all other attributes are ignored.
+This attribute is not available when configuring policy inside a policy block.
 * `action` - Action performed on traffic matching the policy (default = deny).
 Valid values: `deny`, `accept`.

 * `comments` - Comment.
+* `custom_tags` - Custom tags.
 * `dstaddr` - Destination address object from available options.
 * `dstaddr_negate` - When enabled dstaddr specifies what the destination address must NOT be.
 Valid values: `disable`, `enable`.